Do I need a digital strategy?

 The difference between information and data

-You can get some indicators of all of these things by collecting and aggregating information from customer activity in your online store for example.
+You can get some indicators of all these things by collecting and aggregating information from customer activity in your website or online store for example.
 But then what do you do with it?

 As a ‘cub’ marketer, the first and most important lesson to be learnt was ‘don’t assume anything’.